 - Proper document filing

-Can a Judge Dismiss My Case Even if I Have Standing to Sue?
+Can a Judge Dismiss My Case Even If I Have Standing to Sue?

 Once the legal time to file a personal injury lawsuit is up, the court is highly likely to dismiss your case regardless of its potential integrity.